 Did some work on the heater box today.
 I’m making a few parts from 304 stainless steel because of the higher melting point then aluminum.
-The idea is to make enough of the parts to be able to close the heater door flap and keep any flames (in the event of an engine fire) from entering the cabinet through the large hole for the heater.
+The idea is to make enough of the parts to be able to close the heater door flap and keep any flames (in the event of an engine fire) from entering the cabin through the large hole for the heater.
 All the parts should be made now.
 I did the bottom piece and incorporated the cable bracket into it, the flap, the flap bracket, and the hinge.
 I also had to make a spacer to go under the hinge because the old cable bracket that was there and now isn’t so there was a gap that needed to be filled.
 I’m not going to drill the holes to mount the flap bracket to the flap yet.
 I want to wait until the cable comes in so I can make sure it lines up OK.

 Here’s the box almost all assembled.
 I’ll take more photos when it’s apart again in a few days.
 All the parts line up pretty well, even the parts I made.
 I’m still not sure how I’m going to make the large hole in the main plate.
 I’ll have to see if I can get a large step drill or a hole saw for metal.
 Also you can see the black silicone sheet (in the background) I got for making the gasket to use between the heater box and firewall for a better seal.